karanrampal/distributed-gcp/README.md

 ```

 ## Requirements
-I used Anaconda with python3, but used pip to install the libraries so that they worked with my multi GPU compute environment in Azure
+I used Anaconda with python3, but used pip to install the libraries so that they worked with my multi GPU compute environment in GCP

 ```
 make install
-conda activate sketches-env
+conda activate attrpred-env
 ```